namor5772/WeatherStation/README.md

 ![alt text](images/BindaPhoto1.png "On site photo")

-The Camera is attached using spacers [HP0924](https://jaycar.com.au/p/HP0924),  screws [HP0924](https://jaycar.com.au/p/HP0924) and washers to a wateproofed (with silicon) glass or prespex window in the Electronics box.
+The Camera is attached to the inside of the Electronics box using spacers [HP0924](https://jaycar.com.au/p/HP0924), screws [HP0924](https://jaycar.com.au/p/HP0924) and washers to a wateproofed (with silicon) glass or prespex window.

 ![alt text](images/Camera1.png "Camera attached to Electronics box")